 The World Wide Web can be looked at as exactly that – a unique world.
 And in this world, there are addresses.
 These addresses are where websites are located.
 Thus, web hosting can be looked at as the upkeep and maintenance of a property.
 And as with most things involving computers, it sounds easy at first but gets a little more complicated the more you look into it.

 Perhaps the most elemental aspect of web hosting is the storage of everything in a property.
-These pieces of virtual furniture are software and data files, and to store them a web host would need a special computer called a server.
-When someone connects to your website by typing in the address, they are then connected to the files and information stored on the server.
+These virtual furniture pieces are software and data files, and to store them, a web host would need a special computer called a server.
+When someone connects to your website by typing in the address, they are connected to the files and information stored on the server.
 Simple, huh?

-All in all, once a business decides to have a website, it must choose the web hosting company that matches its needs the best.
-Questions of speed, control, security, flexibility and support must be asked, along with many others.
+Once a business decides to have a website, it must choose the web hosting company that matches its needs the best.
+Questions of speed, control, security, flexibility, and support must be asked, along with many others.
 The business now becomes the buyer in the market of website hosting, and as with any market, the business must pick the product that best balances cost and benefit.
-Once they do that, they will be much more satisfied, prosperous and thankful that they asked these questions.
+Once they do that, they will be much more satisfied, prosperous, and thankful to ask these questions.
 Needless to say, we have researched all this for you and have simplified the plans based on your needs.